 THE PERMANENT APPOINTMENT PROCESS

-A permanent appointment is defined in Article XI, Title C as "an appointment of a professional employee in a professional title, except those titles listed in Appendix A of this Article, which shall continue until a change in title, resignation, retirement, or termination."
+A permanent appointment is defined in Article XI, Title C as "an appointment of a professional employee in a professional title, which shall continue until a change in such title, resignation, retirement, or termination."
+Employees in titles listed in Appendix A, B, or C of the article are not eligible.
 The specific eligibility requirements for permanent appointment are described in Section 4 of Title C. Generally, permanent appointment is only available to a professional employee who has completed seven consecutive years of full—time service as a professional employee, the last two years of which have been in the professional title in which permanent appointment is being granted.
 Further employment of such an employee must be on the basis of permanent appointment.

 These procedures have been published to assist employees and supervisors in preparing a permanent appointment file and to achieve a higher measure of uniformity, peer review and comparability in the process of considering professional employees for permanent appointment.